mailman-2097/nishad.link/src/content/blog/gitlab-runner-k8s-openshift.md

 This setup will help you to achieve the following outcomes:

 1. Setup a scalable ephemeral runner infrastructure on Kubernetes.
-1. Established mutliple types of runners to suit the pipeline requirements
+1. Established mutliple types of runners to suit the pipeline requirements.
 1. Leveraged `Tags` to select the appropriate runner for the job.
+1. A robust self-hosted version control and devops solution.